IU Health Simon Cancer Center Office of Philanthropy

 Because cancer can affect roles and routines of the whole family, CompleteLife is structured to address the needs and concerns of family members, including children, in addition to supporting our patients during and after treatment.

-Donating to this program allows us to offer these various healing and therapy programs to our patients and families.
+Donating to this program allows us to offer these various healing and therapy programs free of charge to our patients and families.

 Cancer treatment is costly.
 On top of medical bills, patients still need to pay for housing, parking and transportation to and from the hospital—not to mention typical monthly bills such as heating and electricity.
 Our Patient Assistance program helps relieve some of the costs associated with cancer treatment and repeat trips to the hospital.